MithunDataPro/Data-Engineer-Repo/Big Data/Detail Explanation Of Tools/Apache Airflow/README.md

 # Apache Airflow: A Detailed Explanation

-Apache Airflow is an open-source platform used to programmatically author, schedule, and monitor workflows.
-Initially developed by Airbnb in 2014, it has since become a popular tool for orchestrating complex workflows, particularly in data engineering.
-Airflow is designed to handle the scheduling and execution of tasks, enabling users to automate and manage their data pipelines in a scalable, repeatable way.
+Apache Airflow is an open-source workflow management platform that allows you to programmatically author, schedule, and monitor workflows.
+It is highly scalable and extensible, making it a good choice for automating complex data pipelines.
 ---

 ## Key Concepts